 So, how to transfer photos from camera to computer without USB?
 Does it possible?

 The USB connection involves cable and many adapters.
 It may be wrinkled when you put it out from the camera bag.

-How to transfer photos from camera to computer without USB port?
+Transfer photos from camera to computer without a USB port?
 Use a wireless connection!

 How do I know that my camera has a WiFi?